QUnit.extend()

 Copy the properties defined by a mixin object into a target object.

-This method is deprecated and it’s recommended to use Object.assign() instead.
+It is recommended to use the built-in Object.assign() instead.

 name description